Real Estate

 $160/semester for part-time students

 As the industry evolves, there is a critical need for professionals that understand the multidisciplinary role of real estate including the complex factors of finance and investment practices, environmental considerations, the impacts of real estate on individuals and communities, and more.
-The graduate certificate addresses these needs by providing coursework that leverages expertise in areas like project development and finance, design, urban and regional planning, and historic preservation.
+The master's degree and graduate certificate address these needs by providing coursework that leverages expertise in areas like project development and finance, design, urban and regional planning, and historic preservation.

-Students who complete the certificate will understand multiple aspects of the real estate profession including design, finance, management, construction, regulatory affairs, environmental conditions, and social policy.
-Additionally, the certificate addresses the impact of real estate on individuals, households, and communities in terms of access to education, economic opportunity, and safe environments.
+Real Estate students at RWU will understand multiple aspects of the real estate profession including design, finance, management, construction, regulatory affairs, environmental conditions, and social policy.
+Additionally, these programs address the impact of real estate on individuals, households, and communities in terms of access to education, economic opportunity, and safe environments.

 Students can customize their studies with a variety of elective coursework that can be chosen to suit individual interests.